Sheaves on the alcoves and modular representations II: Restriction functors and subquotients

 More explicitely, $\SM_{[\CK]}(\CJ)$ is the kernel of the restriction morphism $\SM(\CJ\cap\CK_{\preceq_T})\to\SM(\CJ\cap(\CK_{\preceq_T}\setminus\CK))$ for any open set $\CJ$, and the restriction morphism is induced by the restriction morphism $\SM(\CJ\cap\CK_{\preceq_T})\to\SM(\CJ^\prime\cap\CK_{\preceq_T})$ for a pair $\CJ^\prime\subset\CJ$.

 \begin{remark} \begin{enumerate} \item Suppose that $\SM$ is a finitary sheaf.
 Then $\SM$ is supported on $\CK$ if and only if $\SM=\SM_{[\CK]}$ (easy exercise).
-In particular, $\SM_{[\CK]}$ is supported on $\CK$. \item If $\SM$ is a flabby presheaf and satisfies the support condition, then it follows from Lemma \ref{lemma-suppcond} that each local section of $\SM_{[\CK]}$ is $\CZ$-supported on $\pi(\CK)\subset\CV$. \end{enumerate} \end{remark}
+In particular, $\SM_{[\CK]}$ is supported on $\CK$. \item If $\SM$ is a flabby presheaf and satisfies the support condition, then it follows from Lemma \ref{lemma-suppcond} that each local section of $\SM_{[\CK]}$ is $\CZ$-supported on $\pi(\CK)\subset\CV$. \end{enumerate} \end{remark} The following results are easy to prove properties of general sheaves on general topological spaces.

 \begin{lemma} Let $\CK$ be a locally closed subset of $\CA_T$.
 Let $\SM$ be an object in $\bS$. \begin{enumerate} \item Suppose $\CO^\prime\subset\CO\subset\CA_T$ are open sets with $\CK=\CO\setminus\CO^\prime$.
 Then the morphism $\SM|_{\CO}\to\SM|_{\CK_{\preceq_T}}$ induces an isomorphism